Financial Assistance for Lung Transplant Patients

 How Much Does a Lung Transplant Cost with Insurance?

+Most health insurance policies will cover some of the cost of a lung transplant.
 Unfortunately, medical insurance DOES NOT cover 100% of the expenses associated with a lung transplant.
 That is why lung transplant fundraising is essential for so many patients.

 Financial Help Is Here

-One solution that can provide financial assistance for lung transplant patients is fundraising.
+One solution that can provide financial assistance for lung transplant is fundraising.
 Help Hope Live is a nonprofit organization that allows lung transplant patients and their friends and family members to raise money for medical costs.

-How Does Fundraising for a Lung Transplant Work?
+How Does Lung Transplant Fundraising Work?

 Fundraising with our nonprofit works as follows: